Helpful Tips for Ethically Foraging Free Food

 With handy tips and colourful art, this is a comprehensive guide to nature and foraging, to encourage children to safely explore the great outdoors with friends and families.

-Dane and Stella De Luca Mulandiee believe the best things in life are wild and free.
-They have devoted years to creating nature-inspired educational content on foraging and folklore.
-Their debut book Knowledge to Forage cemented them as experts, with a monthly calendar of 80 wild edible plants, trees and mushrooms (and a section of toxic plants to avoid, including photos of ‘possible lookalikes’ so you don’t pick a mushroom that might kill you!)
+The authors’ other book Knowledge to Forage includes a monthly calendar of 80 wild edible plants, trees and mushrooms (and a section of toxic plants to avoid, including photos of ‘possible lookalikes’ so you don’t pick a mushroom that might kill you!)

 Similar Posts